AnthonyPoncet/mygift/README.md

 ## Things that need upgrade
 Everything right now but my next work will be:
-- In event, participants should come from friends name.
 - Friend list UI (be able to unblock and better UI in general)
 - Manage profile (such as modify password)
 - At some stage, think if page should refresh on new gift/friend request/...